barumau/pandunia/english/105_namolexe.md

 ### Only one form

-A noun is a word that names a thing.
+A noun is a word that refers to a concrete or abstract object, such as *person*, *tree*, *house*, *life* and *speed*.
-Like all words in Pandunia, nouns don't ever change their form.
+Like all words in Pandunia, nouns don't ever change in form.
-So the same form is used in singular and plural, in definite and indefinite, etc.
+The same word form is always used, no matter whether the referred thing is singular or plural, definite or indefinite, subject or object, etc.
+Therefore the same Pandunia word form can correspond to many different word forms in English.

 **ite**
-– a stone, stones, the stone or the stones
+– a stone, stones, the stone, or the stones
 **meza**
-– a table, tables, the table or the tables
+– a table, tables, the table, or the tables
 **kursi**
-– a chair, chairs, the chair or the chairs
+– a chair, chairs, the chair, or the chairs
 **sui**
-– water
+– water, the water

 Number and definiteness are often known because they were previously mentioned in the conversation or because they are general knowledge.
 For example, normally the word **sol** refers to _the sun_ and **lun** refers to _the moon_, our only sun and moon.